Intro

 What’s the typical kyphoplasty recovery time?

-You may be up and around, resuming normal activities within just one day, but your kyphoplasty recovery may take longer if your health is poor or the procedure involve multiple vertebrae.
+You may be up and around, resuming normal activities within just one day, but your kyphoplasty recovery may take longer if your health is poor or the procedure involves multiple vertebrae.

 The typical kyphoplasty recovery time will vary depending on a few factors, including: